-Demand for all agricultural and food technicians (to include horticultural technicians) is expected to grow around 6% between 2016 and 2026.
-This is around the average of all jobs at present.
-We expect demand to remain stable in food production and in research.
+The job demand for horticultural technicians is expected to grow around 8% between 2020 and 2030.
+This is around the average of all jobs at present.* We expect demand to remain stable in food production and in research.
 Growth is likely in areas such as genetic research and other forms of crossbreeding to cope with continued human population growth.
 Biofuels may also be a growth area, as will research into new pesticides and herbicides, looking for new ways to challenge new threats to our food supply.

 What Are the Education Requirements to Become a Horticulture Technician?

 The level of qualification required depends on the facility, type of role and responsibilities.
 In many cases, especially in food production, students may need only a High School diploma.
 For these roles, specific subjects are not required.
 Where there is a little more technical work involved or those engaged in helping researchers, horticulturalists and other more science-based positions, the student should ideally have a two-year associates degree at the minimum.
 High school students wishing to enter a relevant degree course should ensure good grades in math, biology and chemistry.

 Biology and plant science are good degree choices for those wishing to enter biotechnology or environmental engineering sector, as is ecology or forestry although the student should seek relevant supporting minors and electives along these lines.
 This is a practical job role requiring some skills in applied science so postgraduate qualifications are not generally required, but an internship during your degree will be invaluable.
 Look for options centered on your intended career path and choose minors and electives accordingly.